precice/tutorials/partitioned-pipe-two-phase/README.md

 ```

 {% note %}
 This is a very basic example case demonstrating the coupling of a two-phase flow.
 To keep it as simple as possible, gravity is set to $0$ to avoid any kind of turbulences/vortices.
+Read more in the accompanying conference paper [1].
 {% endnote %}

 ## Available solvers